-Appearing at numerous Western Australian arts festivals in 2021 as audio installation and associated workshops, the aim is to empower survivors, sisters, women’s allies, creatives and influential advocates.
+Appearing at numerous WA arts festivals in 2021-22 as audio installation / Listening Lounge & workshops, the aim is to empower survivors, sisters, women’s allies, creatives and influential advocates.

 Please feel welcome to share The Wilding Stories, in any or all its versions, to those with whom it may resonate.

 My huge thanks to those who have come on board to create The Wilding Stories thus far and we welcome you to join and include us to retell, interpret and/or give feedback.

 “We are women, we are willing, we are one…”

 Copyright 2020 The Wilding Stories is an independent project, and received the support of the BREC Artist Residency 2019, CircuitWest and Performing Lines WA through the Kolyang Artists Hub 2021.
 Recording support via BRECsessions through LotteryWest.

 Click to listen to The Wilding versions below.

 Acknowledging the Wadandi people, on whose country I live and work, in respect for their ancestors past, and the present and future traditional custodians of this place.
 In constant awe of their age-old custodial practices and intrinsic respect of kin and country, about which I am daily learning; here in Wooditjup and throughout their unceded ancient lands.

 Always was, always will be…